 One of the innovative approaches utilized is the transformation of food waste to energy.
 This method involves turning organic waste into usable forms of energy to divert food waste from landfills.
 Some of the methods that make this possible include anaerobic digestion, thermal conversion, and hydrothermal liquefaction.

 Food waste upcycling is another great approach that refers to the process of transforming food waste into new products that have a higher value or greater usefulness.
-One of the ways this can be done is through composting food waste, a method that uses microorganisms to break down organic waste into compost.
+One of the ways this can be done is through composting organic food waste, a method that uses microorganisms to break down organic waste into compost.
 It can then be used to enhance the growth of plants and crops in gardens, landscaping, and agriculture.

 Other upcycling strategies include converting food waste to animal feed, anaerobic digestion of food waste, and using household food waste to create new dishes.